oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 ## Task 3: Deploy the app using Object Storage

 1. Open up Cloud Shell within the OCI Console.
+Make sure you open Cloud Shell in the same region as your object storage bucket.

   ![Open Cloud Shell](./images/open-cloudshell.png "")